motaA0309/Vitality-Ventures/README.md

 - Use the clock button to start the timer when needed.
 - Characters of ingredients (such as egg and tomato) will provide some hints and encouragment during the cooking process.
 - A congratulation message will pop up when all the steps are done.

+# Web Application
+## Features
+- Live stream of the hololens feed
+- Recipe book & ability to edit recipe steps
+- Photo album page
+## How to Use
+-